aptivate/cmsbootstrap/README.md

 That's all very well, but everyone wanting to start a new project with Django-CMS faces a lot of study, effort and difficult choices just to get their first pages to display sensibly.
-This is where we can help.
+CMSBootstrap aims to get you started in minutes, with a quality extensible base to build your site on.

 ## Philosophy